ameau01/auditable-multi-agent-recommender/ARCHITECTURE.md

     RP --> H
 ```

 Every arrow crosses one or more harnesses — the next section describes them.
+Note that this is a logical topology, not a microservice deployment diagram.
+For this portfolio implementation, the system runs as a single Python process; the architectural boundaries are strictly logical, not infrastructural.

 ## The Four Harnesses